What is a 401(k) and how does it work?

 The five most common types of 401(k) plans are:

-• Traditional plans: A traditional 401(k) lets you make pre-tax contributions to your plan, that are frequently matched by your employer, but only up to an annual limit.
-Your money won’t always be vested, or owned by you, until certain conditions are met, so you likely won’t be able to draw on your money until you’ve been a part of your current business for a set amount of time
+Traditional plans: A traditional 401(k) lets you make pre-tax contributions to your plan.
+Your employer frequently matches these but are only up to an annual limit.
+Your money won’t always be vested – owned by you – until certain conditions are met, so you’ll unlikely be able to draw on your money until you’ve been a part of your current business for a set amount of time.

-• SIMPLE plans: The Savings Incentive Match Plan for Employees (SIMPLE) is a 401(k) normally used by start-up businesses that don’t have more comprehensive saving plans in place.
-Only businesses with fewer than 100 employees can use these
+SIMPLE plans: The Savings Incentive Match Plan for Employees (SIMPLE) is a 401(k) plan normally used by start-up businesses that don’t have more comprehensive saving plans in place.
+Only companies with fewer than 100 employees can use these.

-• Roth plans: A Roth 401(k) plan is slightly different to other plans in that it uses post-tax income to make contributions.
-In the eyes of the tax authorities, this money has already been taxed, so you won’t be taxed any more when you withdraw this money
+Roth plans: A Roth 401(k) plan is slightly different from other plans in that it uses post-tax income to make contributions.
+In the eyes of the tax authorities, this money has already been taxed, so you won’t be taxed when you withdraw this money as long as certain conditions are met, for example, you are over the age of 59 ½.

 How much can you contribute to a 401(k) plan?